dvingerh/PyInstaStories/README.md

 The `--no-thumbs` argument will, if used, have PyInstaStories skip downloadable video story thumbnail images.

+The `--hq-videos` argument will, if used, have PyInstaStories download higher quality video stories.
+Requires `ffmpeg`.

 ### Examples

 Download stories of 3 users.